mparsley1/eo-docs/README.md

 (see [Triggering the processing using webhook callbacks](#triggering-the-processing-using-webhook-callbacks)).
 Webhook callbacks are used by the ECHOES web app to trigger the processing, for the requested ROI and dates, over the internet.
-The webhooks callback run the processing chain on the remote (CREODIAS) server, via CLIs.
+The webhooks callback run the processing chains on the remote (CREODIAS) server, via CLIs.
 The two repos with code which provide CLIs, for the processing chains, and which may be called via the webhooks callback are:
 * [eo-custom-scripts](https://github.com/ECHOESProj/eo-custom-scripts)